Hong Kong police arrest pro-democracy Apple Daily newspaper executives | DW | 17.06.2021

 Hong Kong police raided the office of Apple Daily, a newspaper known for its critical coverage of China and Hong Kong, on Thursday morning.

 Five senior executives, including the editor-in-chief, Ryan Law, have been arrested.
-Dozens of police officers took part in the raid and blocked all entrances to the office.
-Journalists have been barred from filming the raid.
+Some 500 police officers took part in the raid and blocked all entrances to the office.
+Journalists were barred from filming the raid.

 Apple Daily said its Chief Executive Officer Cheung Kim-hung, Chief Operating Officer Chow Tat-kuen, Deputy Chief Editor Chan Puiman and Chief Executive Editor Cheung Chi-wai were also arrested.